 “Statement of Services” means the document made available by the Provider to the Customer during the order process that specifies the identity of the Customer, and other matters relating to the Agreement;

-“Support Services” means support and maintenance services provided or to be provided by the Provider to the Customer in accordance with Schedule 1;
+“Support Services” means support and maintenance services provided or to be provided by the Provider to the Customer;

 “Term” means the term of the Agreement; and